-• c1 = 1.2 for acceptance criteria set AC-S.
+$c_1 = 1.2$ for acceptance criteria set AC-S.

-• c1 = 1.1 for acceptance criteria set AC-SD.
+$c_1 = 1.0$ for acceptance criteria set AC-SD, AC-A and AC-T.

-Sniped stiffeners are not to be used on structures in the vicinity of engines or generators or propeller impulse zone nor on the shell envelope.
+In general, sniped stiffeners are not to be used on structures at the following locations:

+- In the vicinity of engines and generators in the machinery space - Propeller impulse zone in the stern area - On the shell envelope under impact pressure

 Bracket toes and sniped stiffeners ends are to be terminated close to the adjacent member.
 The distance is not to exceed 40 mm unless the bracket or member is supported by another member on the opposite side of the plating.
-Tapering of the sniped end is not to be more than 30 deg.
+Tapering of the sniped end is not to be more than 30°, where it is not practical to comply with this requirement, alternative arrangements are specially considered.
 The depth of toe or sniped end is, generally, not to exceed the thickness of the bracket toe or sniped end member, but need not be less than 15 mm.